 This could simply be a monologue of the individual’s career history and skills, but as a warning, video CV’s have the potential to become tedious if the creator is not comfortable in front of the camera.

 On the other hand, video is a great platform to demonstrate creativity and enthusiasm as well as technical production skills.

 Need inspiration?
 We have written a blog post that handily explains How to Use YouTube to Acquire Your Dream Job!

 What About A Personal Blog?

-The merge of technology and CV’s has also allowed people to produce brilliant, interactive personal websites, blogs and portfolios to increase their chances of landing the dream job.
+The merger of technology and CV’s has also allowed people to produce brilliant, interactive personal websites, blogs and portfolios to increase their chances of landing the dream job.

 We have experience of a candidate who created a website to display his CV, and produced landing pages tailored to each job application he sent out.